Window — Smart UI JavaScript API

 Default value

-<smart-window wrap='hard'></smart-window>
+<smart-window wrap="hard"></smart-window>

-const window = document.querySelector('smart-window');
+const el = document.querySelector('smart-window');

-const window = document.querySelector('smart-window');
+const el = document.querySelector('smart-window');

-let wrap = window.wrap;
+const wrap = el.wrap;

 Events